 We often hear oblique comments from citizens about the position of government debt both in the mass media, social media, and in our daily conversations.
 In general, residents consider the role of government debt, which has now reached more than 5,000 trillion rupiahs, as a dangerous and unnatural thing.
 This public skepticism is generally formed from the memory of the past 1997 monetary crisis.
 The cause of the collapse of the government’s finances was that most banks and corporations were not careful in managing debt.
 As a result, all the people share the risks indirectly through the BLBI assistance disbursed by the government to cover conglomerates’ debts.

-When this finally led to the granting of debt relief for conglomerates, the issue that arose later was the injustice of the rulers’ attitudes towards the few people who have enjoyed these facilities.
-However, is it true that current conditions can be compared to conditions in our country 23 years ago?
+When this finally led to the granting of debt relief for conglomerates, the issue arose later was the injustice of the rulers’ attitudes towards the few people who have enjoyed these facilities.
+However, is it true that current conditions can be compared to situations in our country 23 years ago?
 This simple paper tries to discuss and address these conditions.

 Managing a state household is not the same as driving a private home.
 In a democratic country, the government, as a leader who has received a mandate from the people, tries to make every effort to improve their standard of living and welfare.
 There will be many parties (stakeholders) involved in state management, not just the government’s responsibility alone.